josha91130/BA-820-Project/README.md

 ### 3. Challenges in Handling Memory Overload
 Since our Non_Postponed dataset contains over 2 million rows, training the model directly would lead to memory overload.
 To address this, we use batch processing to compute the TF-IDF incrementally, reducing memory usage.
 Additionally, when determining the optimal number of clusters for the K-prototype model, we sample 50,000 rows from the dataset and apply the elbow method to make the computation feasible.

+## Findings and Interpretations

+### 1. PointMap
+These maps show the distribution of violations exceeding the average processing time by postal code.
+The left map highlights areas with the most delayed cases, while the right map shows the average processing time for those cases.
+**Brooklyn and the Bronx** have the highest number of delayed cases, but **Lower Manhattan and remote areas** experience longer average delays.
+This may be due to complex maintenance for skyscrapers and historic buildings in the financial district and lowercase volume skewing averages in remote areas.

+### 2. Association Rule
+Using Association Rule Mining with the Apriori algorithm, we analyzed the co-occurrence of violation types across buildings and their relationships with floor levels, seasons, and boroughs.

+- **Non-postponed violations**:
+  - Fire Safety & Egress Violations are more frequent on the **1st floor** and in **Queens**.
+  - No strong seasonal or general floor-level patterns were found.

+- **Postponed violations**:
+  - **Queens** is a hotspot for structural and plumbing violations.
+  - **Bronx** has more compliance-related issues.
+  - Structural repairs occur more frequently on **lower floors**, especially the **1st floor**, likely due to higher wear and tear.

+**Conclusion**:
+Borough and floor level influence violation patterns, while seasonal effects remain weak.
+These insights can guide fire safety enforcement in Queens and proactive structural maintenance on lower floors.

+### 3. Topic Modeling
+After applying **TF-IDF vectorization** and **Non-Negative Matrix Factorization (NMF)** for topic modeling, we identified key violation categories for both non-postponed and postponed cases.

+- **Non-postponed violations**:
+  Primarily involve **maintenance-related issues** that are typically resolved within the required timeframe.
+  Common topics include:
+  - Smoke & carbon monoxide detector issues
+  - Structural repairs
+  - Pest control & mold abatement
+  - Interior and flooring repairs
+  - Water leaks & plumbing
+  - Heating & air quality concerns
+  - Fire safety & egress violations

+- **Postponed violations**:
+  Tend to involve more **complex issues**, such as:
+  - Lead-based paint hazards
+  - Plumbing failures
+  - Electrical and lighting issues
+  - Structural and fixture repairs
+  - Regulatory compliance

+These violations often require **specialized remediation**, **extensive documentation**, or **regulatory approval**, leading to longer resolution times.

+**Summary**:
+This distinction underscores the need for proactive intervention in cases that are more likely to experience delays, enabling more efficient enforcement and resource allocation.

+---

+## Conclusions
+According to our results, targeted interventions can improve **urban housing policy**, **proactive maintenance**, **tenant protection**, and **resource allocation**.

+- **Brooklyn and the Bronx** exhibit a particularly high volume of delayed cases.
+  → City governments can devote additional manpower and standardize processes to reduce backlogs.

+- **Lower Manhattan** has fewer cases but longer average processing times.
+  → May benefit from specialized consultants or dedicated projects.

+- **Association Rules findings** reveal:
+  - Fire safety violations are more frequent on the **first floor**
+  - Structural/plumbing issues are especially prevalent in **Queens**
+  → By prioritizing inspections on these floors or administrative districts, property managers and landlords can proactively address high-risk violations, minimizing potential delays.

+**Finally**, housing agencies can optimize enforcement by strategically deploying **inspectors**, **legal teams**, and **maintenance crews** to high-risk cases.